 This product also offers excellent sound-proofing qualities — capable of reducing noise levels by approximately 20db.
 This reduction is impressive and makes a noticeable difference.

-Aside from these qualities, the Grandismo 10m2 Roll also boasts a good TOG rating of around 0.4, which helps insulate the room and prevent heat loss.
+Aside from these qualities, the Grandismo Underlay also boasts a good TOG rating of around 0.4, which helps insulate the room and prevent heat loss.

 The integrated silver-foil membrane protects against rising damp, thus keeping your room warm and dry.